 - Exposure to Metals: Occupational exposures to various metals have been suggested to be related to the development of PD.
 But long-term exposure to metals is not easily measured and the results of studies measuring PD risk and specific metals have been inconsistent.

 - Solvents and Polychlorinated Biphenyls (PCBs): Trichloroethylene (TCE) is a solvent used in many industries and is the most common organic contaminant in groundwater.
 Exposure to TCE was found to be associated with PD among workers whose factory jobs resulted in long-term exposure.
 PCBs have been found in relatively high concentrations in the brains of people who had PD.
 Occupational exposure to PCBs has been associated with greater risk of Parkinson's in women, but not in men.

 Pesticide and Herbicide Exposure

 A strong link has been shown between PD and exposure to pesticides and herbicides.
-We need more Parkinson’s-specific research to better understand what causes PD and to work to prevent it and help eliminate the risk of getting the disease, when it comes to all environmental risk factors ― and whether genetics can cause an increased risk in developing Parkinson’s.
+We need more Parkinson’s-specific research to better understand what causes PD and to work to prevent it and help eliminate the risk of getting the disease when it comes to all environmental risk factors ― and whether genetics can cause an increased risk of developing Parkinson’s.

 One herbicide that has been linked to Parkinson’s is paraquat, a widely used commercial herbicide in the U.S. that is banned in 32 countries, including the European Union and China.
 The Parkinson’s Foundation, along with the Unified Parkinson’s Advocacy Council, signed two letters to the U.S. Environmental Protection Agency (EPA) encouraging them to cancel the registration of paraquat based on strong scientific research linking the herbicide to Parkinson’s disease.
 In October 2020, the EPA re-approved paraquat for use in the U.S. Without additional action, paraquat will remain legal for sale and use in the U.S. for the next 15 years.